gleam-lang/website/cheatsheets/gleam-for-python-users.md

 size = 1
 ```

 Python has no specific variable keyword.
-You choose a name and that's it !
+You choose a name and that's it!

 #### Gleam